 Welcome to the Essiac Circle of Friends home page.
 We provide the herbs to make Essiac tea just like Rene Caisse made it!

-Our information is based upon the research and documentation of Sheila Snow* and Mali Klein, who have collectively written five books about Rene Caisse and Essiac tea.
+Our information is based upon the research and documentation of Sheila Snow who worked directly with Rene Caisse and is the most credible Essiac historian.
+Sheila spent 27 years compiling the Essiac archive collection of Rene Caisse's personal papers and correspondence, legal documents, the only existing clinic case records, many hours of tape recorded conversations, memorabilia and other documentation of Essiac history.
 We also base the Essiac formula and recipe on Mary McPherson's Essiac sworn affidavit, the only legal evidence of the true Essiac formula.
 According to their research and documents obtained from the Sloan-Kettering Cancer Research Institute, Rene Caisse stated that sheep sorrel roots are "very essential" to the Essiac tea formulas.

 Our site is one of only a few sources worldwide for the herbs to make Essiac tea with the ENTIRE sheep sorrel plant, roots included.
 Sheep sorrel roots are much more potent than the leaves and the roots contain nutrients which are not present in the leaves.
 In fact, the potent sheep sorrel roots don't even taste like the leaves--as if they are an entirely different herb!
 Therefore the effect on the human body of three-year old roots is much different than the leaves.